 Start the upgrade

-Go to your Compute Optimized Gen1 tier data warehouse in the Azure portal.
+- Go to your Compute Optimized Gen1 tier data warehouse in the Azure portal.
 If the Compute Optimized Gen1 tier data warehouse to be upgraded is paused, resume the data warehouse.

 Ensure your workload has completed running and quiesced before upgrading.
-You will experience downtime for a few minutes before your data warehouse is back online as a Compute Optimized Gen2 tier data warehouse.
-Click Upgrade:
+You'll experience downtime for a few minutes before your data warehouse is back online as a Compute Optimized Gen2 tier data warehouse.
+Select Upgrade:

 Monitor your upgrade by checking the status in the Azure portal:

 The first step of the upgrade process goes through the scale operation ("Upgrading - Offline") where all sessions will be killed, and connections will be dropped.

 The second step of the upgrade process is data migration ("Upgrading - Online").
 Data migration is an online trickle background process.
 This process slowly moves columnar data from the old storage architecture to the new storage architecture using a local SSD cache.
 During this time, your data warehouse will be online for querying and loading.
 Your data will be available to query regardless of whether it has been migrated or not.
-The data migration happens at a varying rate depending on your data size, your performance level, and the number of your columnstore segments.
+The data migration happens at varying rates depending on your data size, your performance level, and the number of your columnstore segments.

-Optional Recommendation: Once the scaling operation is complete, you can speed up the data migration background process, you can immediately force data movement by running Alter Index rebuild on all primary columnstore tables you'd be querying at a larger SLO and resource class.
-This operation is offline compared to the trickle background process which can take hours to complete depending on the number and sizes of your tables; however, data migration will be much quicker where you can then take full advantage of the new enhanced storage architecture once complete with high-quality rowgroups.
+Optional Recommendation: Once the scaling operation is complete, you can speed up the data migration background process.
+You can force data movement by running Alter Index rebuild on all primary columnstore tables you'd be querying at a larger SLO and resource class.
+This operation is offline compared to the trickle background process, which can take hours to complete depending on the number and sizes of your tables.
+However, once complete, data migration will be much quicker due to the new enhanced storage architecture with high-quality rowgroups.